-The Department offers independent study credits under the course OIM 496.
-An independent study allows the student to analyze a particular problem in depth.
+The Department offers independent study courses which allows a student to analyze a particular problem in depth.
 The independent study is arranged between the student and the faculty.
 Academic value must be obtained from the independent study, and as such, the independent study must have a logical integration to the student's academic course of study.

-Prior to enrolling in OIM 496, OIM majors must arrange the independent study on his or her own.
+Prior to enrolling, FINANCE majors must arrange the independent study on his or her own.
 Remember that to justify academic credit, the independent study must have academic value.
 Upon identifying the opportunity to work on an independent study, the student must:

 1. Prepare a 3-4 page typed proposal detailing: